 A slow-motion gif showing the difference between player motion at different refresh rates (but the same period of time).

-If you’re interested in seeing how different players manage different refresh rates, we also highly recommend the LinusTechTips video that we’ve embedded below.
+If you’re interested in seeing how different players manage different refresh rates, I also highly recommend the LinusTechTips video embedded below.
 It goes crazy in-depth and tests results between both hardcore and casual gamers.

 But to sum things up for you: